PhantomGamers/TellTaleWidescreenPatcher/README.md

  Game Name                                        | Issues
 --------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
  Batman: The Telltale Series                      | Black bars, [use Rose's Fix as well as this](https://community.pcgamingwiki.com/files/file/1729-batman-the-telltale-series-no-letterbox/)
- Batman: The Enemy Within                         | Played through 100%, works
- Guardians of the Galaxy: The Telltale Series     | Played through 100%, works
+ Batman: The Enemy Within                         | Played through 100%, works Guardians of the Galaxy: The Telltale Series     | Played through 100%, works Jurassic Park: The Game                          | None found (credit to @RoseTheFlower for adding support)
  Minecraft: Story Mode                            | Doesn't work, use Flawless Widescreen's The Wolf Among Us patch
- Minecraft: Story Mode - Season Two               | None found
- Tales from the Borderlands                       | Doesn't work, use Flawless Widescreen's The Wolf Among Us patch
- The Walking Dead: Michonne                       | Might crash on startup, cause unknown.
+ Minecraft: Story Mode - Season Two               | None found Tales from the Borderlands                       | Doesn't work, use Flawless Widescreen's The Wolf Among Us patch The Walking Dead: Michonne                       | Might crash on startup, cause unknown.
- The Walking Dead: A New Frontier                 | None found
- The Walking Dead: The Final Season               | None found
- The Wolf Among Us                                | No longer works after an update, use [SUWSF Patch](https://github.com/PhantomGamers/TellTaleWidescreenPatcher/files/15126502/The.Wolf.Among.Us.SUWSF.v2.zip) or Flawless Widescreen
+ The Walking Dead: A New Frontier                 | None found The Walking Dead: The Final Season               | None found The Wolf Among Us                                | No longer works after an update, use [SUWSF Patch](https://github.com/PhantomGamers/TellTaleWidescreenPatcher/files/15126502/The.Wolf.Among.Us.SUWSF.v2.zip) or Flawless Widescreen
- The Walking Dead: The Telltale Definitive Series | Played through 100%, works
- Game of Thrones                                  | Doesn't work, use Flawless Widescreen's The Wolf Among Us patch
- Sam & Max: Save the World (Remastered)           | None found
- Sam & Max: Beyond Time and Space (Remastered)    | None found Sam & Max: The Devil's Playhouse (Remastered)    | None found Tales of Monkey Island                           | None found
+ The Walking Dead: The Telltale Definitive Series | Played through 100%, works Game of Thrones                                  | Doesn't work, use Flawless Widescreen's The Wolf Among Us patch Sam & Max: Save the World (Remastered)           | None found Sam & Max: Beyond Time and Space (Remastered)    | None found Sam & Max: The Devil's Playhouse (Remastered)    | None found Tales of Monkey Island                           | None found

-## Todo/Bugs
+## Todo

-Haven't ran into any myself, please report any issues that you find.
+Allow custom input for AR/Resolution values

 ## Dependencies